nelsonfigueroa/nelson.cloud/content/blog/wifi_hacking_with_aircrack-ng.md

 For reference, I used Kali linux for the entire process.
 But the process should be very similar for any linux distribution.
 This tool is already included on Kali Linux but you can install it on any Linux OS.

-This is purely for educational purposes.
-Do NOT try to break into access points that do not belong to you.
+This is purely for educational purposes. **Do not try to break into access points that do not belong to you.**

 ## What is aircrack-ng?